centrica-engineering/nucleus-docs/docs/components/ns-card.md

 ### Using with ns-pill

-To add a `ns-pill` to the card it needs to be placed inside the `heading` slot.
-This allows screen readers to announce the pill when they are navigating by headings on a page.
+To add a `ns-pill` to the card it needs to be placed inside one of the slots.
+Be careful about using it within the heading slot, as the pill content will be read out as part of the heading for screen readers.

+If you have a group of cards, try to make sure that the pill is placed in the same location throughout those cards.
+This will make improve the readability of the cards.

+#### Screen readers with ns-pill

 ```markup
 <ns-card>